Coffee from Seed to Cup: A Case Study in Sustainable Agriculture^

 This course explores this question and others related to the complexities surrounding coffee sustainability.
 We will investigate the coffee industry from seed to cup and have an opportunity to connect with coffee farmers, researchers, roasters/shop owners, and consumers.
 We will examine coffee farms through case studies; assess coffee certifications such as shade grown, organic, Rainforest Alliance, and Smithsonian Bird Friendly; learn about socio-economics and environmental issues associated with coffee; and gain an understanding of the challenges that farmers face and the nuances involved in defining sustainable coffee.

-Dr. Amanda Caudill is a conservation ecologist and research scientist and an alumni of Columbia University and the CERC certificate program.
-She has recently completed a postdoctoral fellowship with the Smithsonian Institution.
-She has worked with coffee sustainability from seed to cup and has conducted field work in coffee-growing regions of India, Costa Rica, and Mexico.
-She is interested in sustainable agriculture as a means to provide wildlife habitat, foster ecosystem services, and conserve biodiversity, while simultaneously providing for human livelihoods.
+Dr. Amanda Caudill is a coffee research scientist and an alumnus of Columbia University and The Earth Institute Center for Environmental Sustainability (EICES) Executive Education program.
+She recently completed a postdoctoral fellowship with the Smithsonian Conservation Biology Institute.
+She has worked with coffee sustainability from seed to cup and has lived and worked in the coffee-growing regions of India, Costa Rica, and Mexico.
+She is interested in sustainable agriculture as a means to provide wildlife habitat, foster ecosystem services, and conserve biodiversity while simultaneously providing for human livelihoods.
+She is the owner and creator of Blue Leaf Travels – Curated Coffee and Culture Tours.
+Blue Leaf provides weeklong eco-tours in Costa Rica that are a balanced mix of coffee farms, monkey-filled rainforests, cultural activities, and some rest and relaxation on the beach.